 Surgery, Transplantation (Minnesota)

-Fourth-year students at Mayo Clinic Alix School of Medicine may apply for this rotation, which is intended to give exposure to those students who may be interested in a career in transplantation surgery.
+Fourth-year students may apply for this rotation, which is intended to give exposure to those students who may be interested in a career in transplantation surgery.
 The rotation is based at Mayo Clinic Hospital — Rochester, Methodist Campus, with students dividing their time equally between the liver transplant service and kidney pancreas transplant service.

 Students accompany the team daily on rounds and are involved with preoperative evaluations, surgery and postoperative care of the patients.
 They have the opportunity to evaluate patients preoperatively and to participate as junior assistants in the operating room on transplant procedures.
 Students are also encouraged to participate on an organ procurement, which includes transportation to and from the donor hospital as well as participating in the operating room on the donor procedure.

 - Gain knowledge about the evaluation and course of therapy for patients undergoing abdominal solid organ transplantation

 - Understand the perioperative care of patients undergoing liver, kidney, or pancreas transplantation

 - Learn the basics of immunosuppressive therapy for solid organ transplantation

 - Master the basics regarding infectious diseases in immunosuppressed patients